CM-IV/web-image-optimizer/README.md

 │       ├── icon.icns             Icon for the application on macOS
 │       ├── icon.ico              Icon for the application
 │       ├── installerIcon.ico     Icon for the application installer
-│       ├── uninstallerIcon.ico   Icon for the application uninstaller
+│       └── uninstallerIcon.ico   Icon for the application uninstaller
-|       └── iconset
-|           └── 256x256.png       Icon for the application on Linux
 │
 ├── release                   Generated after production build, contains executables │   └── {version}